scooter-lacroix/code-indexer/README.md

 ---

-## What is Code Index MCP?
+## What is Code Indexer?

-Code Index MCP is a specialized MCP server that provides intelligent code indexing and analysis capabilities.
+Code Indexer is a specialized MCP server that provides intelligent code indexing and analysis capabilities.
 It enables Large Language Models to interact with your code repositories, offering real-time insights and navigation through complex codebases.

 This server integrates with the [Model Context Protocol](https://modelcontextprotocol.io) (MCP), a standardized way for AI models to interact with external tools and data sources.